papis/papis/doc/source/default-settings.rst

 Papis ships with *out-of-the-box* `fzf <https://github.com/junegunn/fzf>`__ integration for the picker.
 A minimal terminal user interface is provided, together with options for its customization.
-You can set the picktool to ``fzf`` to select this picker.
+You can set the :confval:`picktool` to ``fzf`` to select this picker.

 In comparison to the *built-in* Papis picker TUI, the advantage of the fzf picker is that it is much faster.
 However, a disadvantage is that it is